4.2.1.5 pde.grids.boundaries.local module

 Bases: ConstBC1stOrderBase

-represents a boundary condition imposing the derivative in the outward normal direction of the boundary
+Represents a boundary condition imposing the derivative in the outward normal direction of the boundary.

 Warning